 This checklist will assist you in selecting the child care home that best suits your needs.
+We encourage a minimum of three visits to individual child care homes in your selection process.

 Environment and Safety